 Note 6.
 Investments

 Available-for-sale securities

 See Note 5, "Fair Value" for additional fair value disclosures.
-The following tables summarize the cost and fair value, net of credit loss allowance, of our available-for-sale securities as of:
+The following tables summarize the amortized cost and estimated fair value, net of credit loss allowance, of our available-for-sale securities as of: